s-vivien/CGBenchmark/README.md

 accountConfigurationList:
 - accountName: Neumann # Name of your account
   accountLogin: email@provider.com # Login of your account
-  accountPassword: 123password # Password of your account
+  accountPassword: 123password # Password of your account (optional, will be asked in a prompt if not provided)

 # If enabled, seed list will be ignored and every match will be played against a random seed
 randomSeed: false